hoytech/quadrable/README.md

     auto recs = db.get(txn, { "key1", "key2", });
     if (recs["key1"].exists) std::cout << recs["key1"].val;

 **Important**: In both of the above cases, the values are [string_view](https://github.com/hoytech/lmdbxx#string_view)s that point into the LMDB memory map.
 This means that they are valid only up until a write operation is done on the transaction, or the transaction is terminated with commit/abort (whichever comes first).
-If you need to keep a value around longer, put it into a string, which copies the data to your program's heap:
+If you need to keep a value around longer, put it into a string.
+This copies the data to your program's heap:

     std::string key1ValCopy(recs["key1"].val);

 ### Garbage Collection

 The `GarbageCollector` class can be used to deallocate unneeded nodes.
-See the implementation in `quadb.cpp`.
+See the implementation of [quadb gc](quadb-gc) in `quadb.cpp`.

 * `gc.markAllHeads()` will mark all the heads stored in the `quadrable_head` table.
 But if you have other roots stored you would like to preserve you can mark them with `gc.markTree()`.
 Both of these methods can be called inside a read-only transaction.
 * When you are done marking nodes, call `gc.sweep()`.
 This must be done inside a read-write transaction.
 All nodes that weren't found during the mark phase are deleted.